 But viewed objectively, goldenrod is a magnificent wildflower.
 Pretend you had never laid eyes on it before, before observing it in the photo.
 How could you not admire those large plumes of flowers in that bright golden color?
 Admit it: if goldenrod were native, instead, to some distant land, and you saw it for sale in a garden catalog, you'd probably be itching to buy it.

 If you do not live in North America and are considering growing goldenrod, be aware that, while it can naturalize readily, this vigorous spreader may naturalize so easily as to become an invasive plant.

 15 of 17

 Despite its common name, this treat for late summer and early fall is native to most of North America, not just the New England states.
-Although we commonly call this and similar plants "asters," they are also part of the overall aster family.
+Although people commonly call this and similar plants "asters," they are also part of the overall aster family.
 This family of flowers is the North's largest.
 Among the plants mentioned above, alone, the following are all members of the aster family:

 - Joe-Pye weed

 - Black-eyed Susan